yazdan-saif/yazdan-saif/README.md

 Hi, I’m @yazdan-saif
-I’m interested in java or python
+I’m interested in java
-I’m currently persuing btech
+I’m currently persuing Mtech
 I’m looking to collaborate on new projects
 How to reach me - via email
 <!---